ruescasd/mrkl/README.md

 intervals, HTTP endpoints can be accessed concurrently by large numbers of users.
 HTTP endpoint performance benefits from:
 * No database access: do not interact with the database from any HTTP endpoints
-* O(1) historical root and leaf: use separate hashmaps for this data
+* O(1) historical root and leaf access: use separate hashmaps for this data
 * No rewinding on merkle trees: do not offer any endpoint that requires rewinding trees, since that is a potentially expensive operation.
-All other merkle tree computations resulting from HTTP requests should be fast.

 #### Load Testing